qc-lab/QHyper/docs/source/index.rst

 .. image:: https://user-images.githubusercontent.com/38388283/226841016-711112a8-09d1-4a83-8aab-6e305cb24edb.png
     :width: 40

-QHyper - a software framework for hybrid quantum-classical optimization.
+QHyper - a software framework for hybrid quantum-classical combinatorial optimization.

 Introduction to QHyper Library
 ==============================

-Welcome to the documentation for the **QHyper** library, a powerful tool designed to simplify the process of conducting experiments in the realm of quantum algorithms.
+Welcome to the documentation for the **QHyper** library, a powerful tool designed to simplify the process of conducting combinatorial optimization experiments in the realm of quantum algorithms.
 The primary aim of QHyper is to provide a user-friendly framework that simplifies the execution of experiments, focusing on quantum algorithms while also allowing classical approaches.